 Early Blight: This disease is caused by the fungus Alternaria solani, and is first observed on the plants as small, black lesions mostly on the older foliage.
 Spots enlarge and concentric rings in a bull’s eye pattern can be seen in the center of the diseased area.
 Tissue surrounding the spots may turn yellow.
 If high temperature and humidity occur at this time, much of the foliage is killed and falls off.
 Tubers may be infected with brown, corky, dry spots.
 The fungal spores spend the winter in plant debris left in the garden, and on other solanaceous hosts, such as tomato, eggplant and black nightshade.
 Tubers are frequently infected through wounds inflicted during harvest.
 Allow tubers to mature fully before digging.
 Infected tubers are inedible.

 Prevention & Treatment: Use crop rotation, eradicate weeds and volunteer potato and tomato plants, fertilize properly, and keep the plants growing vigorously.
 Remove diseased plants immediately after harvest.
 Use disease-free seed potatoes.
 The varieties Kennebec, Rosa and Sebago are resistant to early blight.
 For fungicide application, use mancozeb, chlorothalonil or copper fungicide.
-Wait five days after spraying mancozeb before harvest.
+Wait 14 days after spraying mancozeb before harvest, and 7 days after spraying chlorothalonil.
+Mancozeb gives good control of early blight, and mancozeb or copper fungicide gives fair control.
 See Table 1 for examples of products.

 Common Scab: This disease is caused by the bacterium Streptomyces scabies, which persists in the soil for long periods.
 Brown corky scabs or pits occur on potato tubers.
 These spots enlarge and merge together, sometimes covering most of the tuber.
 Leaves and stems are not affected.
 Scab is most severe in dry soil with a pH above 5.5, and in soil low in nutrients.
 Tubers infected with scab are edible, however, when blemishes are removed, much of the tuber may be wasted.